marlonmisra/advanced-lane-finding/README.md

 ### Identifying lane line pixels and fitting a polynomial

-In order to identify lane pixels, I started by creating a historgram for the bottom half of the transformed image and found the midpoint of the lane by taking the average of the two peaks.
+In order to identify lane pixels, I started by creating a histogram for the bottom half of the transformed image and found the midpoint of the lane by taking the average of the two peaks.
 Then I utilized a sliding window approach to determine the location of the lanes as you go further away form the car.
 Once I had the windows and lane centers, I drew two second-order polynomials on the image to indicate the lane lines.

 ![alt text][image10]